-process a concern about a program or curriculum or the bistrict.
-I wish to have the District process my concern about: Program/Curriculum (Date)(Signature) (Telephone) (Address) 1.
-These are my specific concerns: It is my opinion that, 2.
-I have reviewed/discussed these concerns with the following District employees: 3.
-My recommendation for improving the program or curriculum: 4.
-I have observed the situation myself: (Yes) (No)

-Request for Reconsideration of Learning Materials

-Title

-Publisher (if known)

-Request initiated by

-Telephone
+I wish to have the District process my concern about:

+Program/Curriculum

+(Date)(Signature)

+(Telephone)

+1. These are my specific concerns: It is my opinion that...,

+(Address)

+2. I have reviewed/discussed these concerns with the following District employees:

+3. My recommendation for improving the program or curriculum:

+4. I have observed the situation myself: \\\(Yes) \\\(No)
-Complaint represents: (self)

-1. What, in your opinion, is objectionable about this book/material?
-(Please be specific: cite pages)

-2. What do you think might be the result of reading this book/using this material? •
+Author Title Publisher (if known) Request initiated by Telephone Complaint represents: (self) 1.
+What, in your opinion, is objectionable about this book/material?
+(Please be specific: cite pages) 2.
+What do you think might be the result of reading this book/using this material?
 3. What brought the book/material to your attention?
 4. For what age group would you recommend this book/material?

-Do you think there is anything good about this book/material?Did you read the entire book or review the material completely?
+5. Do you think there is anything good about this book/material?
+6. Did you read the entire book or review the material completely?
 If not, what parts did you read?

-7. Are you aware of the judgment to this book/material by literary critics or the curriculum committee e?

-What do you believe is the theme of this book/material?
-What would you like your library/school to do about this book/material?

-Do not assign it to my child

-Withdraw it from all students as well as from my child

-Withdraw it for re-evaluation

-10. In its place, what book/material would you recommend?
+7. Are you aware of the judgment to this book/material by literary critics or the curriculum committee?
+8. What do you believe is the theme of this book/material?
+9. What would you like your library/school to do about this book/material?
+Do not assign it to my child Withdraw it from all students as well as from my child Withdraw it for re-evaluation 10.
+In its place, what book/material would you recommend?
+SIGNATURE DATE RESOLUTION

-SIGNATURE DATE

-RESOLUTION

-SIGNATURE D ATE